vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 Now that you're up and running, start poking around and modifying things.

-1. Access the server via the command line with `vagrant ssh` from your `Vagrant-LinuxDesktop` directory.
+1. Access the VM via the command line with the `vagrant ssh` command from your local `Vagrant-LinuxDesktop` directory.
 You can do almost anything you would do with a standard Ubuntu installation.
 	* **MS Windows users:** Unfortunately, an SSH client is generally not distributed with Windows PCs, by default.
 A terminal emulator such as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), however, will provide access immediately.
 For detailed instructions on connecting with PuTTY, consult the [Vagrant-LinuxDesktop wiki](https://github.com/vDevices/Vagrant-LinuxDesktop/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY).
 1. Destroy the box and start from scratch with `vagrant destroy`
 	* As previously explained, the initial Ubuntu `vagrant box` file will be cached on your machine; and a subsequent `vagrant up` command will re-initiate the complete provisioning process.